Version française ci-dessous.

 –Functional Reviewers: These reviewers are experts with a deep knowledge of at least one of the core dimensions of the Africa Integrity Indicators mentioned above.
 Each Functional Reviewer will review a small number of indicators across many countries.

-Reviewers must be available to perform their review of the data between October 2017 and January 2018 and have time to review at short notice and within seven (7) days.
+Reviewers must be available to perform their review of the data between October 2018 and January 2019 and have time to review at short notice and within five (5) days.

 Global Integrity is a non-profit organization based in Washington, D.C.
 Global Integrity supports progress toward open and accountable governance in countries and communities around the world.
 We focus on generating research and data, supporting the work of country-level reformers, and influencing global conversations on open governance.